José Miguel Noguera

-José Miguel Noguera Morrone (April 3, 1913 – October 29, 1954) was a football player in Argentina, during the golden age of Argentine football; he played on football teams in Mexico and the United States.
+José Miguel Noguera Morrone (3 April 1913 – 29 October 1954) was a football player in Argentina during the golden age of Argentine football.
+He also played in Mexico and the United States.

 Career in Argentina

 José Miguel Noguera was the first born to Emma Morrone and José Paolino Noguera in Mataderos, a suburb west of Buenos Aires, where he grew up.
 Noguera married Teresa Rosa Piñeiro in Buenos Aires, Argentina, December 1938.
 José Noguera and Teresa had two daughters born in Argentina and a son in 1947 in Mexico City, Mexico.
 Noguera later, in 1952, had another son born, of a different mother, in Los Angeles, California.

-José Noguera's only brother, Enrique, was also a professional soccer player.
+José Noguera's only brother, Enrique, was also a professional footballer.
 José and Enrique played two games together defending the Velez colors.
 Enrique played left wing and José could play either inside left or inside right in the forward line due to his superb skill with both feet.

-In today's modern soccer, the inside forward positions are referred to as the playmaker position.
+In today's modern football, the inside forward positions are referred to as the playmaker position.
 Although Noguera was a prolific goal scorer, his greatest contribution to the forward line was his ability to make the pass for the goal.
 He was more of a playmaker due to his extraordinary ability to elude his opponents.
 Noguera lacked power when shooting at goal but he had an extraordinary ability to place the ball where he wanted.
 This is why he was usually picked to take the penalty kicks.

 Enrique Noguera also played Fourth Division for Club Atletico Velez-sarsfield and won it with Miguel Ángel Rugilo, "the Lion of Wembley", as goalkeeper.

 In his youth, José M. Noguera played for Villa Insuperable; Villa Madero; and San Lorenzo de Almagro.

 Noguera played professionally in Argentina from 1930 until 1943.
 Prior to the formation of the Argentine Football Association, AFA, in 1931, Noguera would play for the San Lorenzo de Almagro Fourth Division in the morning and for Nueva Chicago's First Division "B" league in the afternoon.
 This went on for approximately two years until the AFA was formed in 1931.
 The practice of playing for two clubs was banned and the player had to remain with the team of most participation, Club Atletico San Lorenzo de Almagro.
-Noguera had his debut, in First Division, playing for San Lorenzo against Club Atletico Platense who they beat 5-1.
+Noguera had his debut, in First Division, playing for San Lorenzo against Club Atletico Platense who they beat 5–1.
 His debut was in the same game with the Paraguayans Villalba and Benjamin Laterza.
 Laterza scored 3 goals.
 The following players made up the forward-line: Susani; Villalba; Mendilarzu; Noguera and Laterza.
 San Lorenzo did not want to release Noguera to Nueva Chicago in 1932 but with some intervention from a top dignitary the transfer was consummated.